 There are only 17 covered bridges in West Virginia today, many of which have been around for decades.
 Three of these covered bridges in West Virginia were built before 1870, with the furthest dating back to 1852.
 The historic covered bridges are, undoubtedly, some of the most beautiful sights in West Virginia.
-Here are just nine covered bridges in West Virginia you’ll want to add to your bucket list.
+Here are just nine covered bridges in West Virginia that we think you’ll want to add to your bucket list.

-Are there any historic places in West Virginia that are a must visit?
+Are there any historic places in West Virginia that are a must-visit?

-Carnifex Ferry State Park in Summersville, on the other hand, is perfect if you want to spend a day outdoors.
+Carnifex Ferry State Park in Summersville is perfect if you want to spend a day outdoors.
 One of the oldest state parks in the United States, the park was once the site of Civil War battles.
-Today, you can explore it on one of its hiking trails or attend one of the history events that are held from time-to-time.
+Today, you can explore it on one of its hiking trails or attend one of the history events that are held from time to time.